-This Level 3 course, which is 100% internally assessed, builds on the Level 2 DTA course.
+This Level 3 course, which is 100% internally assessed, builds on the Level 2 DTS course.
 It is designed for students who need intermediate level Microsoft Office skills for further educational, personal, or vocational use.

-- · Computer literacy (understanding of computer basics and file management). - Some experience (preferably NCEA Level 2 equivalent) in MS Word and Excel and PowerPoint is highly recommended. - An ability to work autonomously and independently.
+- Computer literacy (understanding of computer basics and file management). - · Some experience (preferably NCEA Level 2 equivalent) in MS Word and Excel and PowerPoint is highly recommended.